scatmanFATMAN/libens/README.md

 ENS uses libcurl internally to send emails.

 ### Installing
 Installation is done by using the Makefile in the source directory.
+By default, the library is installed in /usr/local/lib and the header is stored in /usr/local/include.
 ```
 cd src/
 make